Hey Stephen: Critical reception

 In album reviews of Fearless, many critics picked "Hey Stephen" as a highlight.
-They positively remarked how "Hey Stephen" portrays universal teenage feelings towards love and infatuation—Craig S. Sermon of the Telegram & Gazette said; "Swift's loose and playful confession is enough to make anybody blush."
+They positively remarked how "Hey Stephen" portrays universal teenage feelings towards love and infatuation—Craig S. Semon of the Telegram & Gazette said, "Swift's loose and playful confession is enough to make anybody blush."
 Others praised Swift's songwriting for creating what they deemed a catchy melody.
-Larry Rodgers in The Arizona Republic dubbed the track "hummable pop" and Chris Richards in The Washington Post hailed its "irresistible smile" that could "permanently [lodge] itself in your hippocampus".
-Jody Rosen in a review for Rolling Stone selected the song as an example of Swift's songwriting on the album: "Her music mixes an almost impersonal professionalism—it's so rigorously crafted it sounds like it has been scientifically engineered in a hit factory—with confessions that are squirmingly intimate and true."
-In Slant Magazine, Jonathan Keefe picked "Hey Stephen" as one of the album's most charming cuts and praised the emotional sentiments that resonated with Swift's main audience of teenagers, but felt it lacked the sophistication that others credited her with.
+Larry Rodgers in The Arizona Republic wrote the track was "hummable pop" and Chris Richards in The Washington Post praised its "irresistible smile" that could "permanently [lodge] itself in your hippocampus".
+Jody Rosen in a review for Rolling Stone selected the song as an example of Swift's songwriting that highlighted her "peculiar charm" on Fearless: "Her music mixes an almost impersonal professionalism—it's so rigorously crafted it sounds like it has been scientifically engineered in a hit factory—with confessions that are squirmingly intimate and true."
+In Slant Magazine, Jonathan Keefe picked "Hey Stephen" as one of the album's most charming cuts and praised the emotional sentiments that resonated with Swift's main audience of teenagers, but he felt it lacked the sophistication that others credited her with.

 In retrospective reviews of the song, Sheffield and Nate Jones from Vulture complimented its catchy melody.
 Jones wrote: "Swift is in the zone as a writer, performer, and producer on this winning deep cut."
+Jon Bream of the Star Tribune described "Hey Stephen" as "perfect high school pop" and picked it as a highlight on Fearless.
+Reviewing the re-recorded "Hey Stephen (Taylor's Version)", Exclaim!'s Heather Taylor-Singh said it retained the original's earnest emotion and The Line of Best Fits Ross Horton wrote it remained "superb" as it was before.
 Some others were not as complimentary.
 Hazel Cills of Pitchfork said the track's "extreme specificity", which felt like "a copy of Swift’s yearbook we're somehow privy to", was too much for an already personal album.
-Mary Siroky in Consequence called "Hey Stephen" a catchy song, but its "repetitive melody" and "cliched" lyrical motifs make it the album's least compelling.
+Mary Siroky in Consequence called "Hey Stephen" a catchy song but wrote its "repetitive melody" and "cliched" lyrical motifs make it the album's least compelling.
 For Perone, although the lyrics are conventional and generic, "Swift's performance and her melodic writing make the song enjoyable and engaging anyway".